 Jodi asked: “Whatta we do now?”

 A good question.
 We were heading toward a dead end, eventually, at the far end of the airport.
 Air Traffic Controllers were barking orders.
 Jodi kept shouting to get the police.
 Between the chorus of different sirens, the cacophony coming over the radio, and the loud whine of our jet engines pouring through the shattered windshield, the noise was deafening.

 “Dewey!” screamed Jodi.
 “Dewey!”

 A head popped above the fuselage of the Lear Jet.
 They were hoisting a man up onto their roof, from where he’d be able to shoot at us.
-He struggled to situate himself on the slick rounded metal surface, then reached down.
-Somebody passed him a weapon.
+He struggled to situate himself on the slick rounded metal surface, then reached down for somebody to pass him a weapon.

 “Brakes!”
 I screamed, pulling the throttles back.
 Jodi hit the brakes.
 The Challenger skidded to an abrupt halt.

-As I hoped, Beshy matched our maneuver, hit the brakes in the Lear Jet.
+As I hoped, Beshy matched our maneuver, screeched to a halt in the Lear Jet.
 The gunner on the roof, unprepared for the sudden deceleration, slid right up the fuselage and off over the nose of the plane.

 “Hang a Louie!”
 I cried, pushing throttles forward, pointing to another asphalt lane over to the runway.